 Advisory board member Lucia Maini and her mechanochemistry students at the University of Bologna have selected their favourite articles from RSC Mechanochemistry.
 The students’ perspectives on the articles and the field of mechanochemistry will be presented in a series of six blog posts.
-The first group of students will discuss:
+The fifth group of students will discuss:

 What drew you to study Mechanochemistry initially, and what areas have you found most interesting?